jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/integrates/intro.md

    - [ElastiCache by Amazon Web Services (AWS)](/development/stack/aws/redis) as an in-memory, intranet, and therefore low-latency volatile database.
    - [S3 by Amazon Web Services (AWS)](/development/stack/aws/s3):
-     - As durable file system,
+     - As a durable file system,
      - As an ephemeral file system whose objects are deleted after some time.
-     - As a staging area for file uploads/downloads (using presigned URLs).
+     - As a staging area for file uploads/downloads (using pre-signed URLs).

 1. The Database is backed up
    using Backup Vaults by Amazon Web Services (AWS)